--The school ensures that all staff have undertaken basic life support training, especially those staff who have direct contact with pupils.
-This is delivered on the induction training and refreshed as required.
-Each school will have a nominated first aider who is trained and visually signposted to staff, pupils and visitors.
-Any staff member who wishes to become a Qualified First Aider will contact their line manager or supervisor and register their interest.
-The organisation will support and sponsor training for Qualified First Aider and Refresher Courses.
-A Qualified First Aider must hold a valid certificate of Competence in First Aid at Work, issued by an organisation whose training and qualifications are recognised by the HSE.
-Such certificates are valid for three years and refresher training and re-testing must take place before the qualification expires.
-All staff who work for Orbis Education and Care receive a one-day basic life-saving first aid as part of their induction.
+Each school will have a nominated first aider, allocated for each school day, who is a qualified with First Aid at Work [FAW] training and visually signposted to staff, pupils and visitors.
+Any staff member who wishes to become FAW trained, should contact their line manager or supervisor and register their interest.
+The FAW [3] day] qualification must be issued by an organisation whose training and qualifications are recognised by the HSE.
+FAW certificates are valid for three years and refresher training and re-testing must take place before the qualification expires.

-2. First Aid Container
+2. First Aid Box